-- Each team has the responsibility of advertising for and appointing their coaches. - Approval for that appointment will be granted by the Board before the position is offered to the individual - All paid coaching positions will be contracted for one year under a standard contract agreement - All volunteer and interim coaching appointments will be determined by the individual team and appointed individuals will comply with expectations and codes of behaviour as though having been contracted - The Board will advertise and appoint a Development Officer to oversee the development and future directions of the AUSC including the development of coaches - Requirements for appointing coaches and officials will be communicated to the Board through the chairman prior to advertising for a position - Remuneration for coaches will be determined by each team on the basis of responsibilities and merit - The contract will be binding between the appointee and the AUSC, not the individual team
+- 1. Each team has the responsibility of advertising for and appointing their coaches. - 2.
+Approval for that appointment will be granted by the Board before the position is offered to the individual - 3.
+All paid coaching positions will be contracted for one year under a standard contract agreement - 4.
+All non-paid coaching positions will be for the duration of one season - 5.
+All volunteer and interim coaching appointments will be determined by the individual team and appointed individuals will comply with expectations and codes of behaviour as though having been contracted - 6.
+Requirements for appointing coaches and officials will be communicated to the Board through the Chairman prior to advertising for a position - 7.
+Remuneration for coaches will be determined by each team on the basis of responsibilities and merit but a maximum remuneration will be set by the Board as it sees fit. - 8.
+The contract will be binding between the appointee and the AUSC, not the individual team

-3 ROLES AND RESPONSIBLITIES OF TEAM OFFICIALS
+4 APPOINTMENT OF AND ROLES & RESPONSIBLITIES OF TEAM OFFICIALS

-All officials are expected to adhere to their responsibilities as outlined in this document under "expectations of" and where responsibilities have not been outlined (eg social volunteers), individual teams have the responsibility for making guidelines known
+Team officials will be appointed by The Team and the General Manager of The Team must outline their role (as per the Standards and Guidelines) in writing prior to offering the position.
+All officials are expected to adhere to their responsibilities as outlined in this document under "expectations of" and where responsibilities have not been outlined (eg social volunteers), individual teams have the responsibility for making guidelines known.